 The suite of frameworks are fully compliant with European, UK and Scottish Procurement Regulations.

 As a public sector organisation, we share your commitment to achieving value for money whilst delivering efficiency and generating local economic impact.
-These values underpin the way we work and our strategic definition of a framework and how we conduct our procurement proicess.
-It is our objective to ensure that your project success criteria are assured, through a robust, rigorous and compliant processes.
+These values underpin the way we work and how we conduct our procurement processes.
+We want to ensure that your project success criteria are assured, through a robust, rigorous and compliant process.